-Here on The Modest Man, we talk a lot about fit and how to dress for your body type (specifically, the shorter body type).
-Fit is important with all clothes, from jeans and tee shirts to shoes and accessories.
-It is especially important when it comes to formal wear, such as suits.
+Fit is important with all clothes, from jeans and dress shirts to shoes and accessories.
+It’s especially important when it comes to formalwear like suits and sport coats.

-If you can afford bespoke suits, congratulations.
-You are part of an elite group of men who are exceedingly well dressed.
-A lot of guys, however, do not have enough cash to buy custom clothing.
-Especially young men who are in entry-level positions or even just entering the job market.
+If you can afford bespoke suits, congratulations!
+Most guys, however, don’t have enough cash to buy custom clothing (especially young men who are in entry-level positions or even just entering the job market).